 Now change your output from Stereo to Mono, utilizing a plug-in, stereo fader panning, or your console’s mono button in case you have one.
 Flip the vocal volume to a ‘can simply make it out’ level and begin to bring up the other faders so you’ll be able to hear every instrument within the music.
 Do that for the two loops you made earlier and adjust to discover a pleasing balance.

 Now turn the volume again as much as your normal monitoring level and change back from mono to stereo.
 You should now have a reasonably good preliminary mix balance.
 End this process off later with some automation when static fader levels make one instrument too loud or too gentle when they should not be.

 Q: How do you get good at mixing?

 A: There is no such thing as a simple reply to this question.
 Like getting good at something, mixing improves with expertise and time.
 Mixing requires the best balance of study, copying different people’s processes and adapting them for yourself, practice, comparison, extra practice, and refining your personal tastes, workflow, and processes, and technical know-how.
 Keep studying, working towards, and learning – you’re going to get good!

 The way you decide how to start the rough mix determines how you’ll end the mix.
-Having a plan to get from point A to Z will store massive amounts of hassle down the line and usually gives better audio.
+Having the plan to get from point A to Z will store massive amounts of hassle down the line and usually gives better audio.

-No matter if you use Cubase, Pro Tools or any other DAW, the process should always be the same.
+No matter if you use Cubase, Pro Tools, or any other DAW, the process should always be the same.

 What approach do you prefer?
 Maybe there’s an approach we have not included.
 If so, feel free to leave your ideas in the comment section below.